BulletTrain99/cherry-blossom-terminal/README.md

 ## How it Works

-The animation creates pink dots (●) that fall from the top-right to bottom-left of your terminal, simulating cherry blossom petals.
+The animation creates pink dots that fall from the top-right to bottom-left of your terminal.
 The script:

 - Detects terminal size automatically
 - Uses ANSI escape codes for positioning and colors
 - Waits for any keypress before returning control to your shell
 - Only runs in interactive terminals (not in scripts or SSH sessions)

-## Customization

 You can modify the animation by editing `cherry_blossom.py`: